VisualText/python/README.md

 1. **[nlpplus.py](https://github.com/VisualText/python/blob/main/nlpplus.py)**: a python script that uses the native NLPPlus python package.
 1. **[deaccent.py](https://github.com/VisualText/python/blob/main/deaccent.py)**: a script to deaccent a file (does not call NLP++).

-## NLPPlus Python Package

-Here you will find a script for using the [NLPPlus Python Package](https://github.com/VisualText/py-package-nlpengine).
-This is a native C++ package for Python.
-The Python script nlpplus.py explains how to [download](https://github.com/VisualText/py-package-nlpengine/releases/latest), install, and use the package.

-- **[nlpplus.py](https://github.com/VisualText/python/blob/main/nlpplus.py)**: a python script that uses the native NLPPlus python package.

 ## Python Class for NLP++

 This is a simple class that calls the NLP Engine as a command line executable.
 This is suitable for tasks that are not meant for production.